Shrouds her intent

 It could be said that this blog also incorporates the story of my own still-evolving journey in relation to the case.
 Again, this is something that I never planned or envisaged – it happened organically.
 And it’s very much still happening, publicly and privately.
 It will probably be apparent from even a cursory scan of the contents of this blog the extent to which I’ve fallen foul of the rule that detectives consider the oldest mistake in the book – namely that of not becoming emotionally involved in a case.
 Perhaps because I am not a detective, or not a conventional one anyway, I was not mindful enough of this before it happened, and well there was no turning back once it had occurred.
-As intense as that can be to live with on a daily basis, especially given the volume of correspondance in relation to the blog and the case that there is to handle, I think ultimately benefits my writing and fuels my continuing desire to pay homage to Inga and promote her memory.
-I should add that all my work on the case has been unpaid – it is truly a labour-of-love.
+As intense as that can be to live with on a daily basis, I think it ultimately benefits my writing and fuels my appetite for paying homage to Inga and promoting her memory.
+I should add that all my work on the case has always been unpaid – it is truly a labour-of-love.